 - Apply their knowledge of geographic concepts and map analysis to contemporary religious situations

-- Understand how to use a web-based GIS to research religious traditions
+- Use a web-based GIS to research religious traditions

 - Design map-based presentations to communicate their research on a religious tradition